limwelwel/MeXE402_Midterm_Ada-Lemuel-J.-Eje-Ken-Christian-D./README.md

 - **Interpretation:**
    - Interpret the significance of the model’s coefficients and explain how well the model predicts sales.
 Discuss the impact of key features on the outcome.

-### Logistic Regression Analysis: Breast Cancer Wisconsin Dataset
+### Logistic Regression Analysis: Breast Cancer Data
  **Objective:**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The goal is to perform a logistic regression analysis to classify whether a breast tumor is benign or malignant, using features from the Breast Cancer Wisconsin dataset.